What is life insurance?

 What type of life insurance do you need?

-With Over 50s Life Insurance, you'll be insured for the rest of your life without having to go through any medical assessments.
-You're guaranteed to be accepted if you're aged up to 85 (81 if you smoke), and the insurance payout can go towards things such as funeral costs.
+With Over 50s Life Insurance, you'll be covered for the rest of your life without having to go through any medical assessments.
+You're guaranteed to be accepted and the insurance payout can go towards things such as funeral costs.

 Level term life insurance